thukg/Reading-List/Crowdsourcing-Reading-List.md

 Reading list about **crowdsourcing** topic at KEG.
 Every paper here should have arXiv or other open source download link.
 In this reading list, a paper also need great impact (high citation) or novelty.

-* Crowdsourcing Multi-Label Classification for Taxonomy Creation Jonathan Bragg, Mausam, Daniel S. Weld AAAI2013
+* [AAAI 2013] Jonathan Bragg, Mausam, Daniel S. Weld.
+Crowdsourcing Multi-Label Classification for Taxonomy Creation. [link](https://www.aaai.org/ocs/index.php/HCOMP/HCOMP13/paper/viewFile/7560/7400)